Jerry Lynch: Early years

-Memorable 1961 season
+Career season

 Lynch had a remarkable 1961 season, when his timely hits repeatedly bailed out the Reds in a tight NL pennant race.
-He finished with a .315 batting average, .407 on-base percentage and .624 slugging percentage -- all of which would be the highest of his career.
+He finished with a .315 batting average, .407 on-base percentage and .624 slugging percentage – all of which would be the highest of his career.
 He was never better as a pinch-hitter, a role in which he hit .404 and five home runs in 59 plate appearances.
 His 25 RBI tied a major league record that Joe Cronin (Boston Red Sox) had set in the 1943 season and Rusty Staub (New York Mets) equalled in the 1983 campaign.

 On September 26 in Chicago, Lynch propelled the Reds into the World Series with a two-run home run off Cubs pitcher Bob Anderson, scoring teammate Vada Pinson ahead of him.
-The blow snapped a 3-3 tie in the seventh inning and turned out to be the game-winner in a 5-3 victory.
+The blow snapped a 3–3 tie in the seventh inning and turned out to be the game-winner in a 5–3 victory.

-Lynch did not start any of the World Series games against New York, however, even though Yankee Stadium was an easy mark for left-handed pull hitters with power.
-He was hitless in three official at bats and four plate appearances, all of them as a pinch-hitter, as the Reds lost in five games.
+Lynch did not start any of the World Series games against New York, however, even though Yankee Stadium was an easy mark for left-handed power hitters.
+He was hitless in three official at bats (four plate appearances), all of them as a pinch-hitter, as the Reds lost the series in five games.

 Post-MLB career

 In 1964, near the conclusion of their baseball careers, Lynch and Pirates teammate Dick Groat broke ground on Champion Lakes Golf Course in Ligonier, one of three public courses to receive a 4-star rating in Western Pennsylvania.

 Lynch was in line to become Point Park College baseball coach, according to a 1978 Pittsburgh Post-Gazette story.
 Two days later, however, The Pittsburgh Press reported that Lynch and athletic director Jerry Conboy could not agree to contract terms.

-Lynch retired to the Atlanta, Georgia area in the late 1980s.
-He died on March 31, 2012 at age 81 in Austell, Georgia, and his ashes were scattered on a golf course.
-He was survived by his wife Alice, sons Mark, Keith and Gerald and daughter Kimberly.
+Lynch retired to the Atlanta, Georgia, area in the late 1980s.
+He died on March 31, 2012, at age 81 in Austell, Georgia, and his ashes were scattered on a golf course.
+At the time of his death he had been married to Alice for 55 years.
+He had three sons: Mark, Keith and Gerald, a daughter named Kimberly, and 11 grandchildren.

 "There will be no questions or discussions -- he goes straight to heaven," Groat told the Post-Gazette.
 "He was one of the finest people to have ever walked the earth."